Bhaggo/Bhaggos-Roblox-Optimizer/README.md

 Simple program so far, will update it regularly time to time and I will also create a complete revamp one day coded in C++ so it can work for mac users and also I would revamp if it gets a lot of downloads or something.

-Jsons compiled using bloxstrap, please support them :) :https://github.com/pizzaboxer/bloxstrap
+Jsons compiled using bloxstraps built in fast flag editor, please support them :) :https://github.com/pizzaboxer/bloxstrap

 ---